shilpagopi/ML/Recap/Word Embeddings.md

 (Words x Context) = (Words x Features) * (Features x Context)

 ### FastText
-FastText (based on Word2Vec) is word-fragment based and can usually handle unseen words, although it still generates one vector per word.
+* FastText (based on Word2Vec) is word-fragment based and can usually handle unseen words, although it still generates one vector per word.
+* Represents each word as an n-gram of characters.
+This helps capture the meaning of shorter words and allows the embeddings to understand suffixes and prefixes.
+* Once the word has been represented using character n-grams, a skip-gram model is trained to learn the embeddings.
+This model is considered to be a bag of words model with a sliding window over a word because no internal structure of the word is taken into account.
+As long as the characters are within this window, the order of the n-grams doesn’t matter.
+* Works well with rare word.
+Unseen word can be broken down into n-grams to get its embeddings.
+* Word2vec and GloVe both fail to provide any vector representation for words that are not in the model dictionary.
+This is a huge advantage of this method.

 ### Elmo
 Elmo is purely character-based, providing vectors for each character that can combined through a deep learning model or simply averaged to get a word vector (edit: the off-the-shelf implementation gives whole-word vectors like this already).